-EQUIPMENT DAMAGE LIKELY Always disengage drive wheels before transport.
+EQUIPMENT DAMAGE LIKELY

+Always disengage drive wheels before transport.
 Hydraulic motors will be damaged if driven at highway speeds.

-- 2. Ensure the conveyor is ready for transport: - It is in its fully collapsed position. - Swing-out (if equipped) is stowed securely. - Drive wheels are disengaged, and retainer clip is fastened in place. - Hydraulic lines are closed. - Drawbar is attached using anchor pin, retainer and safety chain. - 3.
-Be sure all bystanders are clear of the machine. - 4.
-Conveyor is attached to the tow vehicle and safety chains are secured. - 5.
-Jack is raised, removed and stored. - Chocks are removed from around conveyor wheels. - 7.
-If equipped with transport lights, connect the wiring harness across the hitch. - Secure with clips, zip ties or tape.
-Provide slack for turning.
+- 2. 2200 Series adjustable axles: Move them into their narrowest position. - 3.
+2200 Series Hydraulic hitch: - Insert the two transport pins to lock the hitch in place. - 4.
+Ensure the conveyor is ready for transport: - It is in its fully collapsed position. - Swing-out (if equipped) is stowed securely. - Drive wheels are disengaged, and retainer clip is fastened in place. - Hydraulic lines are closed. - Drawbar is attached using anchor pin, retainer and safety chain. - 5.
+Be sure all bystanders are clear of the machine. - 6.
+Conveyor is attached to the tow vehicle and safety chains are secured. - 7.
+Jack is raised, removed and store it. - 8.
+Chocks are remove from around the conveyor's wheels.

-8. Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors; required by local highway and transport authorities, are in place.
+- 9. If equipped with transport lights, connect the wiring harness across the hitch. - Secure with clips, zip ties or tape.
+Provide slack for turning. - 10.
+Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors; required by local highway and transport authorities, are in place.